cloudwan/gohan/docs/configuration.md

 - sync

   Sync type.
-The default is `etcd`, which means the etcd API version 2.
+The default is `etcd3`, which means the etcd API version 3.
-  `etcdv3` is available for etcd API version 3.

 - etcd